saastechacademy/foundation/project-ideas/not-naked.md

     * Customer cancles Ship to home order within 10 mins of placing order (only if allowed on Shopify)
     * Customer returns 1 of many (e.g 3) ordered items on Shopify
     * Customer exchanges 1 of many (e.g 3) ordered items on Shopify
+    * Customer can place order for pre-orders and back-order items.

+Products Types sold by NotNaked
+NotNaked has curated list of products that meets their customer needs.
+The products in the catalog are best descripted by following four product types.

+1) Finished goods

+2) Marketing packages

+3) Digital

+4) Services

+Inventory policy

+NotNaked accepts online order for inventory at Warehouse
+Stores
+Pre-Order (new launch on order)
+Back-order (polular products out of stock)